ConnorEasterbrook/CGD-GameJam1/README.md

 A team of four people worked together over a week for this game.
 It's an odd one.
 Likely one of the most frustrating pieces of coursework as we are basically told to not do anything we've learnt over the previous years and focus on the basics.

+Basically it should be cast into the depths with no chance of resurfacing.

 ## Authors